-- 36. The WHAT question can best be answered using data about which of the following? - A. The distribution of output among manufacturing, services, and agricultural sectors. - B. Per capita GDP. - C. Productivity. - D. The distribution of GDP among different income quintiles.
+The 'WHAT goods and services does the US produce'question can best be answered using data about which of the following?

+The distribution of output in markets, specifically among manufacturing, services, and agricultural sectors.

+- B. Per capita GDP.

+- C. Productivity.

+- D. The distribution of GDP among different income quintiles.

 Markets tell producers what the economy should produce.
+The composition of GDP and output reflects what country is producing.